hidden-rad/MIMIC_data/README.md

-# How to get Task1 input data from the MIMIC database
+# How to get Task1: First release input data from the MIMIC database

 - The MIMIC licensing procedure is described in https://github.com/hidden-rad/Task1.